KRUKMAN/fafiq-app/docs/schema.md

 ## Notes on current DB vs app usage

 - Soft delete is enforced in RLS read policies for `dogs`, `transports`, and `org_contacts` (admins can still read deleted rows for recovery).
-- `documents` table exists with RLS + audit trigger, but the current app UI uploads to the `documents` bucket without inserting `documents` rows yet.
+- `documents` table exists with RLS + audit trigger, and the app creates `documents` rows after uploads (list/open/delete is wired).

 ## Schema Verification